0SINTr/DHushCP/README.md

 Imagine a scenario where two individuals (Alice and Bob) need to communicate covertly while being in a public space, such as a coffee shop.
 They both arrive separately and sit at different tables, appearing to be independent customers.
 They do not connect to the public Wi-Fi network, but their laptops are within wireless range of each other.

 #### **Problem**
-Alice and Bob need to exchange a short message without creating any obvious network link or visible ad-hoc connection that could attract attention.
-Using traditional messaging apps or establishing a direct Wi-Fi connection could be easily detected by anyone monitoring the network.
+Alice and Bob need to exchange a crucial message without using any messaging app, or creating any obvious network link or visible ad-hoc connection that could attract attention and be easily detected by anyone monitoring the network.

+Prior to their arrival, Alice and Bob should already know who's going to run the Initiator and the Responder, respectively.

 #### **Solution: Using DHushCP for Covert Communication**